All Episodes

 Each one of these questions, on each of these questions, minority voters expressed almost the exact opposite view from whites, which explains why every black Democrat candidate in the House won re-election.

-White voters' hostility toward the cornerstone of the current demon cornerstones, uh, health care, deficit spending, government control, white flight.
+White voters' hostility toward the cornerstone of the current cornerstones, health care, deficit spending, government control, white flight.

 Black voters like that stuff.

-They suggest that economic recovery alone may not solve the president's problems with many of the white voters who stampeded toward the Republican Party last year.
+They suggest that economic recovery alone may not solve the president's problems with many of the white voters who stamped toward the Republican Party last year.

 Economic recovery alone may not solve.

-The voters are skeptical of the expansion of government, says a veteran Republican strategist.
+It comes down to those voters as skeptical of the expansion of government, says a veteran Republican strategerist.

 And that's true.